 The 'Principal Investigator' is the researcher having the scientific lead of the project on a daily basis.
-She/he is responsible for controlling the technical direction and academic quality of the project, and will ensure that the project is carried out in compliance with the terms, conditions of the call as well as those specified in Regulation on the implementation of the Norwegian Financial Mechanism 2014-2021, and especially Guideline for Research Programmes.
-The Principal Investigator (of any nationality) must be employed full time in the Project Promoter, with a permanent position, or with a fixed term contract covering at least the duration of the project.
+She/he is responsible for controlling the technical direction and academic quality of the project, and will ensure that the project is carried out in compliance with the terms, conditions of the call as well as those specified in Regulation, and especially Guideline for Research Programmes.
+The Principal Investigator (of any nationality) must be employed in the Project Promoter, with a permanent position, or with a fixed term contract covering at least the duration of the project.